 (What you see here is a quick layout of the day’s events.
 See a full layout of the day’s sessions, with detailed descriptions, on the official Schedule Page here.)

 BLOCK FIVE: 4:00 – 5:00

-3. How to Write & Pitch Romance in Today’s Market.
+3. How to Write & Pitch Romance in Today’s Market (Hickory and Maple rooms combined).
 This session will address important topics and tips for writers of romance.

 SESSIONS END: 5:00